opersys/remote-interface/README.md

 > git submodule update

 Those commands should download *minicap* and *minitouch* which you have to build individually.
 Those projects require you to have the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) installed.
-Follow the individual build instruction for [minicap](https://github.com/openstf/minicap) and [minitouch](https://github.com/openstf/minitouch).
+Building those projects should be as simple as running *ndk-build* in each directories.

 Once *minicap* and *minitouch* are built in their respective directories, you can get back to building Remote Interface.
 First, make sure all the require Node.JS modules are installed.